中文

 • Enrich and optimize school-year and summer activities

-• Develop and enhance relationships with teachers, counselor, mentors, and peers
+• Develop and strengthen relationships with teachers, counselors, mentors, and peers

 • Create a compelling, clear résumé (CV)